CT selection guide

 eGauge offers these examples as a reference.
 The nature of the current on an appliance should be verified by a qualified electrician or via the appliance documentation before ordering.

-High-accuracy split-core CTs (AccuCTs) are available.
-High accuracy CTs can be identified by a CT type code of ACT.
+High-accuracy split-core CTs (eGauge ECS-R and AccuCTs) are available.
+High accuracy CTs can be identified by a CT type code of ECS-R or ACT.

-For best accuracy, pair the AccuCT with an eGauge device with the 0.5% certificate report.
+eGauge meters may be ordered with an optional 0.5% certificate report.
 The total system (eGauge meter and CTs) will have an error no greater than 0.5%.
 This pairing meets the ANSI C12.20 0.5% accuracy class.

-Pair the Accu-CT with a non-certificate, 1.0% eGauge, and the result will be a system with no greater than a 1% error.
+When high-accuracy CTs are used with a meter without the optional 0.5% certificate report, the result will be a system with no greater than a 1% error.
 This pairing meets the ANSI C12.1 accuracy class.

 Some reporting agencies may require certified units, so it is important to determine if you will require a certificate with the eGauge meter.
 Certified units must be specified during ordering; a certificate cannot be generated for a meter once it is purchased from eGauge.